-The Mediterranean high-mountain meadows (know locally as “borreguiles”) are ecosystems conditioned by the snow dynamics and potentially sensitive to changes in water availability and temperature (Fernández Casas 1974; Martínez Parras et al. 1987).
+The Mediterranean high-mountain meadows (known locally as borreguiles) are ecosystems conditioned by the snow dynamics and are potentially sensitive to changes in water availability and temperature (Fernández Casas 1974; Martínez Parras et al. 1987).
 This ecosystem occupies an altitudinal range between 2200 and 3000 m a.s.l. and its distribution is determined by accumulation of the meltwater (Fernández-Casas 1974).
 Although it represents only 1.4% of this mountain range (1125 ha), it has a high rate of plant endemicity (Table 1) (Bonet et al. 2010; APMM 2013).
-The borreguiles is included in the Annex I of the Habitats Directive (EU habitat code 6230) (Bartolomé et al. 2005; Rigueiro et al. 2009).
-This ecosystem settles over hydromorphic soils that develop around mountain lakes, streams, depressions and glacier origin valleys.
-The overall appearance of borreguiles in summer is intense green, contrasting with the yellowish color of the surrounding psychroxerophiles grasslands (Figure 4).
+The borreguiles are included in the Annex I of the Habitats Directive (EU habitat code 6230) (Bartolomé et al. 2005; Rigueiro et al. 2009).
+This ecosystem lies over hydromorphic soils that develop around mountain lakes, streams, depressions and glacial valleys.
+The overall appearance of borreguiles in summer is intense green, contrasting with the yellowish colour of the surrounding psychroxerophilic grasslands (Figure 4).

-This ecosystem contains several plant communities arranged as parallel bands in relation to natural water courses (Molero-Mesa 1999; Lorite 2002; Lorite et al. 2003) (Figure 4).
+This ecosystem contains several plant communities growing in parallel bands in relation to natural water courses (Molero-Mesa 1999; Lorite 2002; Lorite et al. 2003) (Figure 4).
 The floristic composition of these communities depends on moisture content of the substrate.
-First, on some moist soil, as a transition from dry grasslands to borreguiles themselves, there is a medium coverage grassland called dry borreguil (Armerio-Agrostietum nevadensis).
+First, on some moist soil, as a transition from dry grasslands to the borreguiles themselves, there is a medium coverage of grassland called dry borreguil (Armerio-Agrostietum nevadensis).
 It hosts species such Agrostis nevadensis, Plantago nivalis, Ranunculus acetosellifolius, Thymus serpylloides or Arenaria tetraquetra subsp. amabilis (among others) (Losa-Quintana et al. 1986; Lorite 2002).
 Then dense grassland appears, located in areas with constant moisture throughout the summer and deep soils.
-As typical species of this community (Nardo-Festucetum ibericae) include Nardus stricta, Festuca iberica, Scorzoneroides microcephala, Lotus corniculatus subsp. glacialis, Luzula spicata, Ranunculus demissus and Campanula herminii.
-Moreover, in the promontories areas appears a variation of the borreguil (Ranunculo-Vaccinietum uliginosi) which are enriched with the presence of Vaccinium uliginosum subsp. nanum.
-In places where there is constant flooding and still waters until fall, the optimum conditions of oxygen deprivation exist for incipient peat formations are installed.
+As typical species of this community (Nardo-Festucetum ibericae) include Nardus stricta, Festuca iberica, Scorzoneroides microcephala, Lotus corniculatus subsp. glacialis, Luzula spicata, Ranunculus demissus, and Campanula herminii.
+Moreover, in the promontory areas appears a variation of the borreguil (Ranunculo-Vaccinietum uliginosi) enriched with the presence of Vaccinium uliginosum subsp. nanum.
+In places under constant flooding and still waters until fall, the optimum conditions of oxygen deprivation exist for incipient peat formations.
 These communities (Ranunculo-Caricetum intrincatae) are characterized by the presence of species such as Carex nigra, Eleocharis quinqueflora, C. echinata, C. nevadensis, Juncus articulatus, Ranunculus angustifolius, Pinguicula nevadensis or Festuca frigida.

 In addition to its high ecological value, this ecosystem plays an important role in transhumance livestock systems (Robles et al. 2009).
-They are pastures with a high nutritive value and with the greater forage production of the Sierra Nevada ecosystems (Boza et al. 2008; González-Rebollar 2006; Robles et al 2009, APMM 2013).
+These are pastures with a high nutritive value and with the greatest forage production of the Sierra Nevada ecosystems (Boza et al. 2008; González-Rebollar 2006; Robles et al 2009, APMM 2013).
 This is important because they act as a trophic reserve for livestock in summer (Fernández-Casas 1974; Robles 2008).
-However the abandonment of uses linked this practice has tended effect of reducing the area of this ecosystems and consequent overloading of neighboring (González-Rebollar 2006; Robles 2008)
+However, the abandonment of uses linked to this practice has tended to reduce the surface area of these ecosystems and consequent overloading of neighbouring areas (González-Rebollar 2006; Robles 2008)

-We selected one of the most representative borreguiles of Sierra Nevada, located at San Juan basin river (Guejar-Sierra; Granada, Spain) (Figure 1c).
+We selected one of the most representative borreguiles of Sierra Nevada, located at San Juan river basin (Guejar-Sierra; Granada, Spain) (Figure 1c).
 The catchment area is about 1325 Ha. and the basin was formed by glacial erosion of the bedrock (mica schists) and presents a valley with U-shaped (Martín Martín et al. 2010).
-This meadow, originated about 2000 years ago (Esteban 1996), occupies an area of 100 ha approximately.
+This meadow, which originated about 2000 years ago (Esteban 1996), occupies an area of approximately 100 ha.

 Sampling description: